- Agitation and restless behavior

 - Craving and overdose

-Cocaine withdrawal often has no visible physical symptoms like the vomiting and shaking that accompanies the withdrawal from heroin or alcohol.
+Cocaine withdrawal often has no visible physical symptoms, such as the vomiting and shaking that accompany withdrawal from heroin or alcohol.

-A physical examination and history of cocaine use are sufficient to diagnose this condition.
+A physical examination and history of cocaine use are often all that is needed to diagnose this condition.
+However, routine testing will likely be done.
+It may include:

 The withdrawal from cocaine may not be as unstable as withdrawal from alcohol.
 However, the withdrawal from any chronic substance abuse is very serious.
 There is a risk of suicide or overdose.